janosh/blog/content/posts/2019-01-21~react-hooks-modal/react-hooks-modal.md

 export default connect(mapStateToProps)(Modal)
 ```

-Admittedly this component is bloated even further by using Redux but even without, this component is less readable and less maintainable.
+Admittedly this component is bloated even further by using Redux but even without it, it's less readable and less maintainable.
 So thank you everyone involved for hooks.

-One thing I should mention for future readers: Once Chrome's new [`<dialog>` html tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog) gets wider [browser support](https://caniuse.com/#feat=dialog), it would certainly be a good idea semantics' sake to use it for the modal container, i.e.
+One thing I should mention for future readers who actually want to use this `Modal` component: Once Chrome's new [`<dialog>` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog) gets wider [browser support](https://caniuse.com/#feat=dialog), it would certainly improve semantics to use it for the modal container, i.e.

 ```js
 - export const ModalDiv = styled.div`
 + export const ModalDiv = styled.dialog`
 ```

-and then marbe use the `::backdrop` pseudo-element for the modal background.
+and then maybe use the `::backdrop` pseudo-element for the modal background.

 ```js
 - export const ModalBehind = styled.div`